 This candid and poignant book helps you understand and work through your deepest feelings and concerns and, most importantly, reassures you that you aren't alone.
 The personal stories of 100 women talking about their miscarriage experiences.
 Helpful advice for partners, family members, and health care professionals.

 Rebecca Abrams, Routledge, 1999

 A book written for young people grieving for a parent.
-The author's father died when she was 18 and she offers support based on her personal experience and that of other bereaved young people.
+The author was a Cambridge student whose father died when she was 18 and she offers support based on her personal experience and that of other bereaved young people.